Collège Notre-Dame du Sacré-Cœur: Music

 Music classes are mandatory in grade 7 and grade 8.
 The class lasts 5 months, which equals to a semester and is then replaced by ERC (religious class) for the second semester of the same school year.
 Students can choose from wind instruments, percussion or double bass.
 Students playing the bassoon, oboe or double bass will benefit from one private lesson per week with a specialist, since those instruments are particularly difficult for beginners.
 Depending on their performance, they can participate in a music concert at the end of the semester.

 Every year, the different orchestras participate at the Festival des Harmonies et des Orchestre Symphoniques du Quebec held in Sherbrooke.
-There, the OAV (Orchestre à Vent, which stands for wind orchestra in french, and is the highest level ensemble of the school) plays different pieces (usually one warm-up piece and two competition pieces) and they are graded according to the orchestra's level.
+There, the OAV (Orchestre à Vent, which stands for wind orchestra in French, and is the highest level ensemble of the school) plays different pieces (usually one warm-up piece and two competition pieces) and they are graded according to the orchestra's level.

 Musicians can also participate in the Concours Solistes et Petits Ensembles from the FHOSQ (Fédération des Harmonies et des Orchestres Symphoniques du Québec) in Victoriaville.
 If they achieve a greater distinction mark, they win a prize, usually a certain amount of money for a specific music summer camp.

-Improvisation
+Improv

 Collège Notre-Dame has an improvisation team in the ligue d'improvisation scolaire.
 It has won the Calembour cup twice.
 The school is represented in the "Cadet" category by the CoiNciDence, which has won the regional championship in 2013 and the "Juvenile" category by the inCaNDescence.